jverboomen/label-iq/replit.md

 - **Simplified Single-Page Chatbot:** Users interact ONLY through the Denodo AI chatbot
 - **No Custom RAG:** Removed drug selector, question forms, and custom evidence display
 - **Denodo AI SDK Integration:** All information comes from Denodo AI SDK external service
-- **Interactive Drug Logo Grid:** Welcome screen displays all 25 drug logos in a responsive grid (3 columns mobile, 5 columns desktop).
+- **Interactive Drug Logo Grid:** Welcome screen displays all 14 drug logos in a responsive grid (3 columns mobile, 5 columns desktop).
 Clicking a logo pre-fills a drug-specific query in the chat input.
 Logos served from `public/drug-logos/` directory.
+  - **Custom Questions:** Some drugs (ENTRESTO, FARXIGA, Linzess) use targeted questions like "What is ENTRESTO used for?" instead of generic "Tell me about..." to get better AI responses
+  - **Drug Name Case Sensitivity:** Mixed case for Biktarvy, Imbruvica, Lantus, Linzess; UPPERCASE for all other 10 drugs
 - **Role-Based Access Control (RBAC) - Demo Mode:** Three account types with application-level view filtering
   - **Judge:** Full access to all 9 database views + SQL query visibility (password-protected with "denodo")
   - **Physician:** Full access to all 9 database views, SQL queries hidden